dragonfly-xyz/nottingham-contracts/README.md

 The project comes with some [example player contracts](./script/players/).
 None are particularly sophisticated but will demonstrate typical player behaviors.
 You can choose to create new contracts in the `players` folder and extend the examples to get started quickly.

 ### Local Matches
 The project comes with a foundry [script](./script/Match.sol) for running matches locally so you can see how well your bot performs against others.
 Matches can be held against 2 or more player contracts.
-Note that actual, production tournaments are always conducted with 4 players.
+Note that production tournaments are always conducted with 4 players.

 For example, you can run a match against the included example players [`GreedyBuyer`](./script/players/GreedyBuyer.sol) and [`CheapBuyer`](./script/players/CheapBuyer.sol) with the following command: